Lecture notes by CHARLIE H. CAMPBELL

 So if Jerome left them out of his translation, how did the Apocryphal books end up in the Vulgate, the Catholic Bible?
 The Church inserted them into the Vulgate after he died.

 8. The Apocrypha contains numerous non-biblical and heretical doctrines.

 These are doctrines that are not supported in the Bible, and are clearly even contradicted by authentic Scripture.

 9. The Apocrypha was not formally declared to be authoritative and inspired by the Catholic Church until 1546.

 ...1500+ years after they were written!
 Why did they do this so late?
 They did it to counter the teachings of Martin Luther and the other reformers.
 These men were exposing the fact that the Catholic Church was basing certain teachings on the Apocrypha, and not the sixty-six books of the Bible.
 So, the Catholic Church, officially declared that the Apocrypha was part of the Bible.

 So for these nine reasons, Evangelicals reject the Apocrypha as divinely authoritative.

 A sixth area of disagreement between Evangelicals and Catholics is…

-A. The Bible (which includes their 11 added apocryphal books that they added to the Bible, the Apocrypha)
+A. The Bible (which includes 11 books they added to the Bible, the Apocrypha)

 B. The Church (or what the Church calls "sacred church tradition").